 - More time for just you.
 In a casual relationship, the relationship is not the biggest priority in your life.
 As such, you have more time to focus on yourself and the things you need to be happy.
 There is less emphasis on taking care of the other person’s needs.
 If you like always taking care of your partner, talking through everything together, and being there for all of their emotional needs, this probably isn’t the right relationship for you.

 - Your life can be less complicated.
-A casual relationship is simpler than a committed relationship.
+A casual relationship is simpler than a serious relationship.
 When a relationship gets complicated, it requires more time and effort to work through things.
-Casual relationships don’t require that time or maintenance.
+Casual relationships don’t require that time or maintenance of emotional connection and emotional intimacy.
 If you thrive off working through difficult situations with your partner, a casual relationship is probably not the best fit for you.

 - You can explore non-monogamy.
 This means you may not be seeing one person exclusively.
-Both you and your partner may be seeing other people.
-This works if you want to keep your options open, or if you’re just looking to have some fun.
+Both you and your partner may be dating multiple people.
+This works if you want to keep your options open or if you’re just looking to have some fun.
 This might not work if you want to be with one person and you want that person to only be with you.

 - You can focus on the now.
-Casual relationships are not about building a future together.
+Casual relationships are not about the development of romantic feelings and building a future together as a long-term relationship.
 They’re focused on enjoying and appreciating what’s happening now.
 If you want someone to enjoy the moment with you, a casual relationship might be for you.
 If you want to grow into a future in your relationship, a casual relationship won’t meet those needs.

 - See people when it suits you.
 Casual relationships typically don’t involve talking every day or rearranging your schedule to make time for the other person.
 A casual relationship generally works on whatever timelines are convenient for both of you.
-If you want to spend a lot of time with your partner and are willing to move things around in your life to make more time for the other person, you are probably looking for more than a casual relationship.
+If you want to spend a lot of time with your partner and are willing to move things around in your life to make more time for the other person, you’re probably looking for a more serious relationship.

 - You may feel jealous.
 Since casual relationships can often be non-exclusive, there isn’t room for jealousy.
-If you’re the jealous type, casual relationships probably aren’t for you.
+If you’re jealous and vulnerable to hurt feelings when your casual date is focusing on someone else, casual relationships probably aren’t for you.

 - Your emotional needs may not be met.
-Casual relationships are not emotionally heavy.
-They can be fun and you probably like the other person on some level, but emotions don’t have to come into it.
+Casual relationships are not the same as romantic relationships, where you invest a lot of emotions in each other.
+They can be fun, and you probably like the other person on some level, but deep emotions don’t have to come into it.
 This is great if you don’t want to get your emotions involved, but it also means the other person isn’t investing their emotions in you.

 - Your feelings may not be reciprocated.
 One person may develop stronger feelings for the other in a casual relationship.
 Since the aim of casual relationships is not to build a lasting relationship with a future, feelings can be hard to deal with, as they are often not wanted by both parties.
 One person can often end up with unrequited feelings.